viadee/camelExchangeAdapter/docs/README.md

 The tasks may be received from the server or write back with updated status.
 The tasks are returned in JSON Format.
 The Component is a producer component only, i.e. it is not possible to use it in an ".from" statement!

+This is an instructional piece of software meant as a proof-of-concept (with limited maintenance).
+Feel free to use it or extend it.
+We are looking forward to your feedback.

+### Installation
 Maven users need to add the following dependency to their `pom.xml` for this component:

 ```